-Moving forward, the Board shall continue to seek accretive capital growth for shareholders as the primary key performance indicator of the Company.
-It is hoped that through maintaining a disciplined, balanced and realistic investment criteria, and through exploiting market opportunity via a positive and flexible investment mandate, that this objective shall be achieved in the medium to long term.
+The Board continues to seek capital growth for shareholders as the primary key performance indicator of the Company.
+It is expected that this can be achieved by maintaining a disciplined investment approach and by exploiting market opportunities under a flexible investment mandate.